KurusuSilver11/Pokelightpink/3-Lore-Notes.md

 Koji

 Demo player's name is コージ, Kōji.
 I took the Debug name because both demo names are taken by anime characters or something.
 I'm aware this is the name of the Snorlax guy.
-He has a brother named ケン, Ken.
+He had a brother named ケン, Ken, that was completely corrupted into the void (he has no sprite in the demo).

 Backstory:

 Koji was going to be the protagonist of Gold and Silver, but he was scrapped along with the rest of that version of the world.
 He was stuck there.

 His starter is a Kurusu.
-He also has a shiny Marill named Pikblue that he found randomly while wandering his broken world (Yes I really caught that full-odds randomly in the demo).
+He also has a shiny Marill named Pikblue that he found randomly while wandering his broken world (Yes, I really caught that full-odds shiny randomly in the demo).

 Secret lore: The Johto protagonist was built with some copied fragments of Koji.